Access for all

 For instance, colorectal cancer rates have decreased by 30% in rural Missouri, and late-stage breast cancer diagnoses have decreased by 33% among Black women in north St. Louis County and by 31% in St. Louis following the advent of outreach programs targeted to those areas, including churches, The Breakfast Club, The Empowerment Network and the Urban League.
 A closer look at such programs reveals how they benefit the public and physicians alike.

-PECAD focuses on those most in need
+PECaD focuses on those most in need

 Community outreach and cancer prevention efforts such as Wang’s are part of the Program for the Elimination of Cancer Disparities (PECaD).
 The program embodies the power of collaboration between WashU Medicine, BJC HealthCare and Siteman in providing innovative cancer care based on the latest research, and an ongoing, deep commitment to the health of our region.